Data Mixing Laws: Optimizing Data Mixtures by Predicting Language Modeling Performance: Acknowledgments

-Results in Fig.~\ref{fig: 2 mix predictability} reveal the quantitative predictability of domain losses given the domain proportions.
-We encouragingly find that, for checkpoints with the same size and trained with the same number of steps, after subtracting a shared constant\footnote{The loss function of language models is lower bounded by the entropy of the evaluation data theoretically~\citep{bishop2006prml,henighan2020scaling}.
-Thus, it is common to have constant terms in scaling laws, known as irreducible loss. }, their domain losses in the log scale demonstrate a linear relationship to the domain proportion.
+\paragraph{Findings} Results in Fig.~\ref{fig: 2 mix predictability} reveal the quantitative predictability of domain losses given the domain proportions.
+We encouragingly find that, for checkpoints with the same size and trained with the same number of steps, after subtracting a shared constant\footnote{The constant term, known as irreducible loss, arises from finite training data and the entropy of the evaluation data theoretically~\citep{bishop2006prml,henighan2020scaling}.}, their domain losses in the log scale demonstrate a linear relationship to the domain proportion.
 This holds for both domains in our experiments.
-The result indicates that with other factors fixed, the domain losses of a pretrained language model regarding the domain proportion precisely fit into an exponential law
+The result indicates that with other factors fixed, the domain losses of a pretrained language model regarding the domain proportion precisely fit into an exponential law\footnote{While power laws are more common in existing studies on scaling laws~\citep{kaplan2020scaling,hoffmann2022training}, we do not consider it for its ill-posed properties that the function value blows up when the variable, mixture proportion in our case, approaches 0.
+This contradicts the observations that the losses remain low (e.g., no more than 10) with the generalization between domains.}

 where $L_i$ and $r_i$ are validation loss and training mixture proportion of domain $i$, respectively, while $c_i$, $k_i$, and $t_{ii}$ are learnable parameters~\footnote{ Despite a simple case, our findings on two domains have practical applications to continue pretraining~\citep{gururangan2020contpret}, where we aim to enhance a pretrained model on a given domain by training it on a mixture of the original pretraining data and upcoming domain data.
 Please see Sec.~\ref{sec: continue pretraining} for details. }.